-Students here on a Tier 4 Student Visa are required to attend the signing-in sessions in October, November, February, March, June, July and August.
+Students here on a Tier 4 Student Visa are required to attend the signing-in sessions from October to August.
+You will be able to record your attendance through the Safezone app, information on that will be sent by the

+University's Compliance Officer.
 You must also attend the re-enrolment session in January.
 It is your responsibility to make sure that you attend these events.
-Failure to attend will mean that you will be reported to UKVI and your right to remain in the UK maybe removed.
+Failure to attend will mean that you will be reported to UKVI and your right to remain in the UK may be removed.

-2.4 Computer Facilities
+2.4.
+Computer Facilities

 You will enrol as a user of the University computer network.
 This will give you an email account, and access to word-processing facilities and various packages which will be needed for some courses.
 Once you have completed on-line enrolment you will print out a letter which confirms your enrolment.
 Along with this letter are details of your University user name and password.
-Your user name will also be your email address eg user name ab111 will have the email address ab111@hw.ac.uk.
+Your user name will also be your email address eg user name ab111 will have the email address ab111@hw.ac.uk